unbill/mongo-up/README.md

 have "run always" scripts before or after the deployment.
 This is convenient when applying indexes or other structures that should always be run idempotently.

+### V6 Breaking Changes
+Note: As of V6, mongodb is specified as a peer dependency.
+It must be added as a dependency to your migration project.

 ## Installation
 ````bash
 $ npm install -g mongo-up